jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="pipeline_automatic"></a>
 ####Stage triggers
-The default selection for a stage is that builds and deployments are triggered every time that changes are delivered to a project's source control repository.
-You do not have to take any action to start a build or deployment.
+By default in a stage, builds and deployments are triggered automatically every time changes are delivered to a project's source control repository.

 However, you might want tighter control of a specific build or deployment stage.
 If you do not want builds to occur every time a change is pushed to the repository, you can disable the capability.
-On the **Input** tab, in the **Stage Trigger** section, select **Only execute jobs when a user manually runs this stage**.
+On the **Input** tab, in the **Stage Trigger** section, click **Only execute jobs when a user manually runs this stage**.

-Then, you can request on demand builds and deployments from the build history page in one of two ways:
+Then, you can request on-demand builds and deployments from the build history page in one of two ways:
 * Drag a build to the box that is under a configured space.
 * Next to a build, click the **Deploy to** icon and then select a space to deploy to.